 Branches

-Branches show the available paths through a process.
-A branching point is identified by a blue diamond or ‘decision point’.
-From here you can add branches or connections.
+Branches show you the available paths through a process.
+A branching point is identified by a blue diamond called a decision point.
+From here you can add branches

 Create a branch (Add decision point)